Employment in the Time of Coronavirus

 This is different for hourly workers, who are paid based on how much time they put in.
 If they are laid off, they should be covered under unemployment insurance, which we are happy to help you navigate.
 Federal emergency rules dictate that this coverage is also being activated for workers who don’t have paid medical leave and need to isolate or quarantine themselves because of exposure to or testing positive for coronavirus.

 In these trying times, when individual and community safety are at risk, you need to know that you have rights as an employee.
-If you have any questions about overtime, wrongful termination, unemployment, or any other issue, contact Houston’s top-rated employment lawyers today.
+If you have any questions about overtime, wrongful termination, unemployment, or any other issue, contact our Houston employment lawyers today.